**Open for MATURE applicants (only)**

 How to apply for a place?

 Applications are made directly to DIT by way of a paper application form.
-The programme is currently inviting applications.
+The programme is currently inviting applications from mature student applications only.

 Download a copy below:

-The closing date for applications is 1st of May 2017.
+The closing date for mature student applications is Tuesay 4th August 2017.

 There are no standard educational requirements, such as the Leaving Certificate or an aptitude test, but all applicants must meet the following criteria: